Operation Shader: Outcome

 On 10 December 2017, Iraqi Prime Minister Haider al-Abadi announced that Islamic State had been completely "evicted" from Iraq after losing control of all of its territory.
 Despite this, British Defence Secretary Ben Wallace insisted that ISIL remained the "most significant threat" to the UK and its potential resurgence in future remained a concern.
 For that reason, UK military aircraft continue to patrol the skies over Iraq almost daily.

+On 28 September 2024, the UK's role in Iraq and Syria would evolve following the conclusion of the Global Coalition's military mission against Daesh.
+Over the following year, the UK would transition into a bilateral security partnership with Iraq and cease further missions there.

 Syria

 Preceding events

 Prior to Operation Shader, the House of Commons voted on whether or not take military action against the Syrian Government in response to the Ghouta chemical attack in 2013.
 The House voted against taking military action — the first time a British government had been blocked from taking military action by Parliament.
 Whilst the outcome was widely reported as a defeat for Prime Minister David Cameron, a spokesman for the Prime Minister nevertheless stated that he had "not ruled anything out" in relation to airstrikes against ISIL.
 Cameron later elaborated that there was a case for airstrikes in Syria but conceded that any airstrikes would require another House of Commons vote unless it was to prevent a humanitarian catastrophe.

 In 2013, two British aid workers, David Haines and Alan Henning, were kidnapped by armed groups in two separate incidents in Syria whilst carrying out humanitarian aid work.
 In September 2014, ISIL executed an American hostage and threatened to execute Haines if the United States did not end its military interventions in Iraq and Syria.
 Prime Minister David Cameron condemned the terrorists and stated the UK would "never give into terrorism", adding that ISIL would "be squeezed out of existence".
 ISIL subsequently released a video of Haines being beheaded by an ISIL executioner — an as-yet unidentified British national which the media named Jihadi John.
 Cameron reacted by stating: "We will do everything in our power to hunt down these murderers and ensure they face justice, however long it takes."
 An intense manhunt involving MI5, Scotland Yard and the CIA began in an effort to identify John.
 In October 2014, John executed Henning in retaliation for the UK carrying out airstrikes in Iraq.
-John was subsequently identified as Mohammed Emwazi, a Kuwati-born British national who previously lived in London.
+John was subsequently identified as Mohammed Emwazi, a Kuwaiti-born British national who previously lived in London.